Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Start off slowly when running with your dog to ensure that you’re going at a comfortable pace for your furry friend.
 Always perform a 5 to 10 minute warm-up to help reduce the risk of injury and to get your dog acclimated to running along with you at a comfortable pace.
 During the run, monitor your dog for signs of overexertion, weakness, or general lethargy.
 Things to look out for include dark red gums, heavy panting, drooling, or vomiting.
 If you notice that your dog is stopping or refusing to continue the run, never force it.

 Simply give your dog time to rest or end the run altogether.
-Also, note that your dog may want to use the bathroom before the run, so be sure to give it time to walk around, sniff the area, and make a pit stop if it needs to.
+Also, note that your dog may want to use the bathroom before the run, so be sure to give them time to walk around, sniff the area, and make a pit stop if they need to.

 divider-dog